 - Permanent Resident

 - International or Other Visa Status

-To apply, complete the online application, which allows you to apply for four different scholarships offered by the Class of 1954, the Class of 1957, Class of 1962 and Class of 1968 through completing a single application.
-The application will open on Tuesday, February 18, 2020 at https://expo.uw.edu/expo/apply/581.
+To apply, complete the online application for the UW Alumni Reunion and Class Gift Scholarships, which includes six different scholarships offered by the Class of 1954, Class of 1955, Class of 1957, Class of 1962, Class of 2016, and the UW 50th Reunion Student Assistance Fund.
+The application will open on Wednesday, February 1, 2023.

 The online application will require:

 - A personal statement of 800 words or less describing extra-curricular activities, co-curricular activities, work and/or other forms of experiential learning (opportunities for learning outside of class through study abroad, research, community engagement, volunteering, etc.), and their relevance to your academic, career and/or professional goals.